Jaybird (company): Company history

 Jaybird was founded by Australian entrepreneur Judd Armstrong in 2006.
 Armstrong was disappointed with the performance of headphones available at the time, and wanted to create a product for himself that would be sweat-resistant and non-restrictive for physical activity.
 Armstrong placed a few of his prototype products online for sale to recoup production cost.
-After receiving positive feedback from the public, he founded JayBirdGear LLC in Salt Lake City, Utah in 2006.
+After receiving positive feedback from the public, he founded JayBirdGear LLC in Salt Lake City, Utah, in 2006.

 The company's first Bluetooth headset, the JB100 Freedom, was launched in late 2007.

 In 2014, the company was listed for the first time amongst the 5 top-selling premium headphones along with Beats, Bose, Sennheiser, and Sony, according to market research company NPD Group.

 On April 12, 2016, Logitech acquired the company for $50 million.

+In Oct, 2018, Jaybird released neck-hanging 14-Hour Battery Tarah Pro.

 In August 2019, Jaybird released the first generation of Vista wireless Bluetooth earbuds.
 In June 2021, Jaybird released the next iteration, Vista 2.